 The 4 Ps

-Retail marketing has 4 key components, also knows as the “4 Ps”: Product, Price, Place, and Promotion.
+Retail marketing has four key components, also known as the “4 Ps”: Product, Price, Place and Promotion.

 - Product.
-First is the Product, which is the physical item that’s being sold.
+First is the product, which is the physical item that’s being sold.

 - Place.
-Third is “Place” which refers to the location or platform used to sell products.
+Third is place which refers to the location or platform used to sell products.

 - Promotion.
-Finally, there’s Promotion, which is what the retailer does to get the word out and entice sales.
+Finally, there’s promotion, which is what the retailer does to get the word out and entice sales.

 1. Leverage social media